Auranite-Studio/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 - Added a runologist's house to villages
 - Added red runes
 - Added an empty rune
-- Added new element - heat
+- Added new elements - heat and shockwave

 **Improvemnts**
 - The fourth ability is now activated if the power rune is active